 About

-Our work is made possible thanks to financial support from community members and businesses, our committed volunteers, and our dedicated staff and board members.
-We don’t receive funding from the government or the health care system but we do work closely with the Saskatchewan Health Authority.
-We receive referrals for people who need our services, and we advocate for people in palliative care.
+Our work is made possible thanks to financial support from the community members, along with the dedication of our volunteers, staff and board.
+While we do not receive funding from the government or the health care system, we work closely with the Saskatchewan Health Authority.
+Through this partnership, we receive referrals for individuals who can benefit from our programs and a palliative approach to care.
+These community partnerships allow us to offer the services that support individuals and their chosen family with comfort, dignity and connection.

 A man reads to a woman who is laying on a couch.